Whether your child with ADHD is young or a teen, you can show them you’re firm but fair (and fun) by doing two key things.

 Use a timer.
 Some parents find this helps build structure.
 For example, set a reasonable time limit for a bath or playtime.
 It helps train your child to expect limitations, even on fun things.
 Give your child a time limit for doing a chore, too, especially if you reward them for finishing on time.

 Children Ages 6-12

 Make a plan for discipline.
-Set up a specific consequence for a certain behavior, and then be consistent and fair about enforcing it.
+Set up a specific consequence for a certain misbehavior.
+Be consistent and fair about enforcing it.
 Try not to discipline your child in front of others.

 Talk regularly with your child's teachers, so you can deal with any behavior concerns before they become a major problem.